EdWorkingPapers

 Labor Market Effects of Short-Cycle Higher Education Programs: Lessons from Colombia

 … This paper estimates the heterogeneous labor market effects of enrolling in higher education short-cycle (SC) programs. … who would not have enrolled in higher education otherwise) and the diversion margin (students who would have enrolled in …This paper estimates the heterogeneous labor market effects of enrolling in higher education short-cycle (SC) programs.
-Expanding access to these programs might affect the behavior of some students (compliers) in two margins: the expansion margin (students who would not have enrolled in higher education otherwise) and the diversion margin (students who would have enrolled in bachelor’s… more →
+Expanding access to these programs might affect the behavior of some students (compliers) in two margins: the expansion margin (students who would not have enrolled in higher education otherwise) and the diversion margin (students who would have enrolled in bachelor’s programs… more →

 School Segregation, Teacher Sorting, and the Distribution of Teachers